beyond-sharepoint/sp-lookout/README.md

 Q) What browsers are supported?

 A) At this point FireFox/Chrome/Safari desktop are functioning.
 Mobile devices (iOS/Android) are functioning (see above).
-MS Edge and IE11 have various display issues.
+MS Edge and IE11 are working well, but with some issues with Promise and Fetch polyfills.
 As the primary audience will probably desire Edge/IE11 support it is a goal to have it working well on these browsers.